-Concert Choir 9/10 is for students who enjoy singing in a group or would like to learn how to sing more confidently.
-Emphasis will be on developing proper vocal technique, posture breathing, and music-reading abilities.
+Concert Choir 9/10 is for students interested in singing in an ensemble.
+Students will have the opportunity to sing music from a variety of genres and styles in 3-part harmony.
+Repertoire will include popular music, a cappella arrangements in the style of Pentatonix, and more traditional repertoire suited for school-wide assemblies.
+Emphasis will be on developing proper vocal technique, posture, breathing, and music-reading abilities.
 This class is performance-centred and attendance at school-based and extra-curricular concerts is required.

-CONCERT CHOIR 11 & 12
+CONCERT CHOIR 11-12 (MCMCC11) (MCMCC12)